-The JRS Biodiversity Foundation is an independent grantmaking foundation based in Seattle, Washington with assets of $42 million that awards grants to increase the access to and use of biodiversity information in sub-Saharan Africa.
+The JRS Biodiversity Foundation is an independent grantmaking foundation based in the United States with an endowment that awards grants to increase the access to and use of biodiversity information in sub-Saharan Africa.

 A world in which biodiversity knowledge substantially contributes to conserving the Earth’s biodiversity for the benefit of society.